Cynthia Villar: Political career

 In February 2017, Villar voted in favor of the Tax Reform for Acceleration and Inclusion Act, which increased the inflation rate and cost of goods in the country.
 Villar afterwards blamed "traders" for the negative effects of the law that she supported.
 On the same month, after President Rodrigo Duterte announced his intention to withdraw a treaty with the United States, Villar followed suit by not supporting the resolution requiring Senate concurrence on treaty withdrawals.
 On June 14, 2017, Villar urged the government to impose a ban in 'unli-rice'.
 On December 13, 2017, Villar was unable to vote for the martial law extension in Mindanao, but senator Vicente Sotto III noted that she “would have voted yes.”

-On March 6, 2018, Villar stated that she has 'no conflict of interest' in Boracay, where her company operates.
+On March 6, 2018, Villar stated that she has 'no conflict of interest' into investigations into the status of Boracay, despite her family's ownership of properties on the island.
 In June 2018, Villar rejected the possibility of same sex marriage in the Philippines.
-On May 16, 2018, a local executive revealed that Villar's property firm was behind the levelling and destruction of mountains in Boracay.
+On May 16, 2018, a local executive revealed that Villar's property firm was behind the leveling and destruction of mountains in Boracay.
 On May 17, 2018, Villar did not support the resolution against the ouster of Chief Justice Maria Lourdes Sereno via a quo warranto petition.
 In October, she filed her certificate of candidacy for re-election in the 2019 senate elections.
 On July 23, 2018, Villar announced that she "admired" President Rodrigo Duterte.
 On November 26, 2018, Villar supported a "60–40 profit sharing with China."

 In January 2019, President Rodrigo Duterte backed Villar's re-election candidacy.
-Villar then placed first in the Senate race with 25,283,727 votes, the most votes in the Philippine election history, and was re-elected for a second term in the Senate.
+Villar then placed first in the Senate race with 25,283,727 votes, and was re-elected for a second term in the Senate.

+On March 26, 2024, the United Nations Association of the Philippines bestowed upon Villar the Human Rights Award for her Sustainable Development Goal 1 (Poverty Eradication), SDG Goal 16 (Biodiversity) and promoting environmental well-being.

+Upon being term-limited as senator, Villar sought a comeback as representative for Las Piñas's lone district in 2025.
+However, she lost to councilor Mark Anthony Santos, ending the Villar family's three-decade reign over the seat since it was known as the Las Piñas–Muntinlupa's at-large congressional district.